Louis Dolivet: As of December 1952, Dolivet was in Paris, publishing a magazine called Fighting Democracy.Personal life

-Dolivet was introduced by Michael Straight to his sister, actress Beatrice Whitney Straight, in Washington DC, and several months later, on February 22, 1942, Dolivet married her in Polk County, Iowa.
+Dolivet was introduced by Michael Straight to his sister, actress Beatrice Whitney Straight, in Washington, D.C., and several months later, on February 22, 1942, Dolivet married her in Polk County, Iowa.
 At the time, Dolivet was a speaker at the National Farm Institute and Straight was in the middle of the mid-west road show of Twelfth Night.
 Straight's mother, Dorothy Elmhirst and stepfather, Leonard K. Elmhirst attended the wedding, along with her brother Michael Straight and his wife, Belinda Crompton.
 At the time of the wedding, Straight's elder brother, Whitney Straight, had been missing since August 1941, when his plane was shot down on the French coast.

 On May 24, 1949, Straight obtained a divorce from Dolivet in Reno, Nevada.
 Together they had one child: